xiaohui-zhangxh/ruby_llm/docs/guides/models.md

 *   How RubyLLM discovers and registers models.
 *   How to find and filter available models based on provider, type, or capabilities.
-*   How to understand model capabilities and pricing using `ModelInfo`.
+*   How to understand model capabilities and pricing using `Model::Info`.
 *   How to use model aliases for convenience.
 *   How to connect to custom endpoints (like Azure OpenAI or proxies) using `openai_api_base`.
 *   How to use models not listed in the default registry using `assume_model_exists`.